janhq/docs/docs/about/about.md

   ]
 ---

-Jan turns computers into thinking machines to change how we use them.
+Jan turns computers into thinking machines.

 Jan is created and maintained by Jan Labs, a robotics company.

 With Jan, you can: